Prusa i3: Prusa CORE One

-Other Prusa Models
+Other Prusa models

-Following the MK3S, Prusa introduced two unrelated models, the Prusa Mini (with a cantilever arm) and Prusa XL (using a Core XY method inside a full-frame structure).
-These printers are not iterations of the Mendel frame design.
+Following the MK3S, Prusa introduced other models such as the Prusa SL1 (SLA printer), the Prusa Mini (with a cantilever arm), Prusa XL (using a CoreXY method inside a full-frame structure) and Prusa Core One, also using a CoreXY framework.
+These printers are not iterations of the Mendel frame design (except Prusa Core One, which is).